beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-4.md

 21 // When a user requests a cacheable document from the AEM Dispatcher, what will the Dispatcher check to access whether the document exists in the web server file system?
 Choose two

-:heavy_check_mark: If the document is cached, the AEM Dispatcher requests the cached file after validation
+:heavy_multiplication_x: If the document is cached, the AEM Dispatcher requests the cached file after validation

 :heavy_check_mark: If the document is not cached, the Dispatcher requests the document form the AEM instance

+22 // A client who use aem as a cloud service want to increase the content relevance by leveraging targeting and measuring across all the channels Which of the following feature enable this capability

+:heavy_multiplication_x: Analytics

+:heavy_check_mark: Target

+23 // A client is building out their website using several different content pages web specific components to be used on each page.
+What is the recommended system to restrict components on specific templates?

+:heavy_multiplication_x: Define components in page properties

+:heavy_check_mark: Use content policies

+24 // A client would like to have always the latest version of the aem which deployment version he should go with

+:heavy_check_mark: Aem as a cloud service

+25 // What is the purpose of AEM Desktop?

+:heavy_check_mark: Migrate huge number of assets

+26 // The client needs to create pages supporting personalized content.
+Which feature should developers add to the page

+:heavy_multiplication_x: Experience fragment

+:heavy_check_mark: Contexthub